The Chartists: Moral or Physical Force?

 In summation, the stark differences of approach between Moral and Physical Force Chartists prevented it from ever becoming a coherent national movement.
 At no point did it have a settled chain of command or an agreed upon strategy and the fact that the divide was split north and south, between industrial and rural Britain, hampered even further the possibility of a unified campaign for change.

-It proved impossible to develop a platform of common interest based upon the Six Points alone without taking into account economic/social variation and changed circumstance.
+It proved impossible to develop a platform of common interest based upon the Six Points alone without considering economic/social variation and changed circumstance.

 Chartism also remained largely opposed by the middle-class who were rapidly evolving into the most influential and significant sector of society.